artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 needed and what the future ought to look like.
 Over the next year I continued to hone my skills and expand my scope as a product manager.
 Overall, things were going well.

 I never stopped coding, though.
-I did small projects here and there both inside and outside of work, but I never really had the time to do anything big.
+I did small projects here and there, both inside and outside of work, but I never really had the time to do anything big.
 After a year of being out of engineering I started to get an itch to build and do technical work.
 I even had a few dreams where I was coding!
 I have dreams about all sorts of weird things and don't dwell on them, but something about my surreal dream edition of Visual Studio Code stuck with me.